 McElroy Service Experts offers a simple solution; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
 But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Grand Island area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 Most of us know how to replace the air filter in their system, but some houses have another filter in the return ductwork.
 Whether you have one or not is dependent on what your unit's manufacturer recommends.
 Your HVAC is designed to handle a maximum amount of pressure in your home, and the more filters you have the harder the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is easy:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to remove from the wall.

 - Check for a filter.
 If one is in place, pull it out and write down the size.

 - Verify the filter type is the one recommended by the manufacturer.

 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Crazy as it may seem, filters can greatly affect your home's airflow, which is why we recommend checking in with the manufacturer.
-A more expensive HEPA filter that is designed to catch tinier debris will restrict airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was made to handle it.
-Otherwise, you might experience lowered heating and cooling efficiency in your home, and HVAC parts may break down much faster than normal.
+Crazy as it may seem, filters can greatly affect your home's airflow, which is why we recommend asking the manufacturer.
+A higher quality HEPA filter that is designed to catch finer debris will obstruct airflow more than a cheaper filter.
+With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was built to handle it.
+Otherwise, you might experience reduced heating and cooling efficiency in your home, and HVAC parts may break down much faster than otherwise.